Jiawei-Yang/FreeNeRF/DietNeRF-pytorch/README.md

 These images are used for FID/KID computation.
 The `dietnerf/run_nerf.py` training and evaluation code automatically shrinks images with the `--half_res` argument.

 Each experiment has a config file stored in `dietnerf/configs/`.
 Scripts in `dietnerf/scripts/` can be run to train and evaluate models.

+### Sample scripts from DietNeRF
+Below are sample commands to run experiments from DietNeRF:

 Run these scripts from `./dietnerf`.
 The scripts assume you are running one script at a time on a server with 8 NVIDIA GPUs.
 ```